FunctionLab/onboarding/README.md

 New members should create accounts and be added to the FunctionLab group for the following services:

-1. Slack (contacts: Aaron, Alicja, Vicky)
+1. Slack
-2. Github (contacts: Aaron, Alicja)
+2. Github
-3. Bitbucket (contacts: Aaron, Alicja)
-4. Dropbox (contacts: Aaron, Vicky)
-5. Google calendar (contacts: Vicky)
+3. Google calendar

+Contacts: Aaron, Alicja

 ## Princeton Genomics Account

-If you don't have a Genomics account (typically if you are from CS), you will need to get one.
+If you don't have a Genomics account (typically if you are from CS), you will need to get one if you plan to use genomics resources.
 Fill out this form: http://genomics.princeton.edu/support/forms/account-form.html

 ## Mailing Lists